Access Information for Trafalgar Studios

 Both the Foyer and Studio Bars serve a wide range of refreshments, including hot and cold drinks, sweets, biscuits and snacks.
-There’s also a cloakroom on the foyer level for which there is a charge of £1 per item.
+There’s also a cloakroom on the foyer level for which there is a charge per item.
 Front of house areas open approximately 1 hour before the performance.

 Useful Information and Contact Details

 The theatre uses both MobileConnect and a radio system for audio description; the radio signal is transmitted across the whole auditorium.
 Receivers, either stethoscope models, or belt-pack models with separate headphones, will be supplied by the theatre and staff will demonstrate how to use them.
 You may want to bring your own headphones and request a belt-pack receiver if available.